 Dimensions (cm) | 74.6 x 99.7 |

-Accompanied by fellow French artist, Pierre-Auguste Renoir, Monet’s love for water scenes is evident in his 1869 painting Bain à la Grenouillère.
-During this time, Monet and Renoir found themselves in a tight financial situation, hence the desperate attempt to produce a stunning painting paid off.
+Accompanied by fellow French artist Pierre-Auguste Renoir, Monet’s love for water scenes was evident in his 1869 painting Bain à la Grenouillère.
+During this time, Monet and Renoir found themselves in a tight financial situation, hence their attempt to produce a stunning painting paid off.

 The idea behind the painting came to Monet in a dream and after a few ad hoc sketches, the artist and his friend took to the canvas.

-As some may dream today, the La Grenouillère was an ideal spot for an artist since it was not only a resort, but it was also a spa that came with a floating cafe.
+As some may dream today, the La Grenouillère was an ideal spot for an artist since it was not only a resort, but also a spa with a floating cafe.
 The only difference is that it was not as glamorous as you might imagine.
-It was the hub and a true reflection of Parisian society accompanied by “swindlers” and unsavory individuals alike.
+It was the hub and a true reflection of Parisian society, accompanied by “swindlers” and unsavory individuals alike.

 Impression, Soleil Levant (1872)